 November 2019: Regeneration Vision is launched

 November 2020 to June 2021: Heritage Project Consultation Phase

-By end 2021: Submission Round 2 NHLF Capital funding application (Date TBC)
+November 2021: Submission Round 2 NHLF Capital funding application

-April 2022: Educational Activities to start and run for 3 years
+July 2022: Ranger recruited and educational activities start and run for 3 years

 The Hurst Farm Regeneration project has build strong relationships with many local organisations.
 Working together to grow the vision into its full potential for the local communities, but especially to support the future of the children on Hurst Farm.

 Hurst Farm Heritage Project Partners: